Teradata Corporation Sued for Securities Law Violations - Contact the Rosen Law Firm Before August 13, 2024 to Discuss Your Rights - TDC

-Why: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of Teradata Corporation (NYSE: TDC) between February 13, 2023 and February 12, 2024, both dates inclusive (the "Class Period").
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than August 13, 2024.
+Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Teradata Corporation (NYSE: TDC) between February 13, 2023 and February 12, 2024, both dates inclusive (the "Class Period") of the important August 13, 2024, lead plaintiff deadline.

 So what: If you purchased Teradata securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.